Hawking Radiation via Gauss-Bonnet Theorem: Conclusions

 \section{Conclusions}

-In this paper, we have briefly reviewed the RVB method, which considers the topological fractions together with the Gauss-Bonnet theorem.
-Then, we have applied the RVB method different spacetimes including the non-asymptotically flat ones.
+In this paper, we have used the topological method, which considers the topological fractions together with the Gauss-Bonnet theorem.
+Then, we have applied the this method different spacetimes including the non-asymptotically flat ones.
 This new approach shows that Hawking radiation possesses a topological effect coming from the Euler characteristic of the spacetime.
 The Ricci scalar of the spacetime encodes all the information about the spacetime, so that it, with the Euler characteristic of the metric, enables us to derive temperature of the black hole.

-To support the use of the RVB method by samplings, we have derived the temperature of dyonic Reissner-Nordstr{\"o}m black hole, Schwarzschild-electromagnetic black hole, Reissner-Nordstr{\"o}m-like black hole with quantum potential, Schwarzschild-like black hole in a bumblebee gravity model, and the linear dilaton black hole.
+To support the use of the topological method by samplings, we have derived the temperature of dyonic Reissner-Nordstr{\"o}m black hole, Schwarzschild-electromagnetic black hole, Reissner-Nordstr{\"o}m-like black hole with quantum potential, Schwarzschild-like black hole in a bumblebee gravity model, and the linear dilaton black hole.
 Hence, we have verified the reliability of the method on different spacetimes.
-Hence, this new formula which is founded by RVB will break ground in this area.
+Hence, this new formula will break ground in this area.

 The cylindrical spacetimes have different topology then the spherical ones.
-The application of the RVB method on the black strings may reveal more information compared to the present case.
+The application of the topological method on the black strings may reveal more information compared to the present case.
 This is the next stage of study that interests us.